ducbrick/real-time-messaging-api/README.md

 #### Identity provider

-This application uses Auth0 as its identity provider but configuring it to use another one is possible.
+This application uses Auth0 with opaque token (specifically JWT) as its identity provider but configuring it to use another one is possible.

 Ensure you have your authorization server URL, application audience and userinfo endpoint.